NRCAN Zevip REBATE PROGRAM

 Natural Resources Canada (NRCan)

-Zero-Emission Vehicle Infrastructure Program 2022 (ZEVIP) NOW OPEN
+Zero-Emission Vehicle Infrastructure Program 2024 (ZEVIP) for Zero Emission Vehicle Infrastructure NOW OPEN

 The Zero-Emission Vehicle Infrastructure Program (ZEVIP) is a 5-year $280 million program ending in 2024.
 This program aimed at making EV charging more accessible for Canadians coast to coast.
 The initiative is administered by Natural Resources Canada (NRCan).
 The program offers up to a 50% financial contribution to help deploy EV chargers in the following use cases: